joshbolduc/vscode-story-explorer/README.md

 Controls whether to display story kinds in the stories view that do not contain any valid stories.
 These items do not appear in Storybook.

+### `storyExplorer.storybookConfig.docs.autodocs`

+Overrides the `docs.autodocs` portion of the Storybook configuration.
+This property configures auto-generated documentation pages.

+### Options

+- `null`: Use the same settings as detected in the Storybook configuration file

+- `tag`: Show auto-generated documentation entries for files with the `autodocs` tag

+- `true`: Show auto-generated documentation entries for all files

+- `false`: Do not show auto-generated documentation entries

+### `storyExplorer.storybookConfig.docs.defaultName`

+Overrides the `docs.defaultName` portion of the Storybook configuration.
+This property controls the name of the auto-generated documentation page.

 ### `storyExplorer.storybookConfigDir`

 Location of the Storybook configuration directory containing `main.js`.
 By default, Story Explorer will attempt to auto-detect a `.storybook` configuration directory that contains a `main.js` file.
 If your configuration directory is named something other than `.storybook` or your workspace contains more than one configuration directory, you should manually specify a path to the configuration directory you wish to use.